NoFoolLikeOne/EDMC-Screenshot/README.md

 * Fixed an issue where files were being overwritten when the original was deleted
 * Fixed issue when system had not been visited before sequence not generated
 * Fixed issue where system name numbers were being appended to the sequence
+* Added option to organise files in a directory per system